Tunic

 A tunic is a garment for the torso, usually simple in style, reaching from the shoulders to a length somewhere between the hips and the ankles.
 It might have arm-sleeves, either short or full-length.
 Most forms have no fastenings.
-The name derives from the Latin tunica, the basic garment worn by both men and women in Ancient Rome, which in turn was based on earlier Greek garments that covered wearers' waists.
+The name derives from the Latin tunica, the basic garment worn by both men and women in ancient Rome, and medieval Egypt, which in turn was based on earlier Greek garments that covered wearers' waists.

 The term is likely borrowed from a Semitic word *kittan with metathesis.
 The word khiton (χῐτών) is of the same origin.

 Ancient era

 Roman tunic

 The Roman tunica was adopted by Roman citizens in the 3rd century BC.
 It was often worn by Roman citizens and by non-citizens alike.
 However, citizens might wear it under the toga, especially at formal occasions.

 The length of the garment, the presence or lack of stripes, as well as their width and ornamentation, would indicate the wearer's status in Roman society.
 Roman senators, for example, used the laticlavus, with broad purple stripes, and members of the equestrian class wore the Angusticlavia, with narrower stripes.
 Soldiers, slaves and manual workers generally had tunics to a little above the knee; those in more sedentary occupations to about the ankle (unless they were expecting to ride a horse, when a shorter one would be worn).